It’s no secret that the Hollywood Comet loves musicals.

 –Shirley Temple was 10 years old when this was made and losing her appeal with audiences.
 This film was made to recapture her original appeal with audiences, according to Robert Osborne, TCM host and film historian.

--Shirley Temple wrote in her autobiography “Child Star” that she felt this film was bland and her mother was annoyed by the low budget.
+-Shirley Temple wrote in her autobiography “Child Star: An Autobiography” that she felt this film was bland and her mother was annoyed by the low budget.

 -Around the time of “Little Miss Broadway,” Fox studio head Darryl F. Zanuck mentioned that Shirley Temple was getting chubby and said her mother needed to stop feeding her candy, according to Temple’s autobiography.
 Joan Crawford visited Shirley on the set of “Little Miss Broadway,” and had a box of candy.
 Temple recalled the Joan Crawford said, “Do you like candy or will it make you fat?”